FCS-WP/zippy-core/readme.txt

 = 1.5 =
 This version enhancements for update plugin

+= 2.0 =
+This version enhancements for update plugin

 == A brief Markdown Example ==

 Markdown is what the parser uses to process much of the readme file.